 There are approximately 17.5 hours of class time per week.
 In addition, you will also be required to complete at least 1.5 hours of scheduled daily preparation for classes and undertake daily personal study.
 We therefore expect you to be working a full day Monday to Friday in order to achieve the goals of the course.

 Assessment (12- and 6-week courses)

 How am I assessed at the end of the course?

-There are two formal assessments at the end of the course: an assessment of written English and an assessment of spoken English.
-The assessment of written English shows your ability to read and write academically on a general STEMM topic.
-The assessment of spoken English is a viva voce, an individual interview in which you demonstrate your ability to converse on a topic related to your chosen field of study.
+The Personal Research Portfolio demonstrates your engagement with the concepts and topics of your discipline and demonstrates the progress that you have made in learning the language of your discipline and your ability to communicate key STEMM ideas clearly to others.
+The Test of Written English online shows your ability to read and write academically on a general STEMM topic.
+The Test of spoken English online is a viva voce, an individual interview in which you demonstrate your ability to converse on a topic related to your chosen field of study.

 What happens if I don’t achieve the required score at the end of the course?